-^{} Students aged 65 and over (Senior Citizens) do not pay fees except for the Application for Admission fee or Registration fee, if attending as an Open Studies Student.
+&lt;sup>2 Students aged 65 and over (Senior Citizens) do not pay fees except for the Application for Admission fee or Registration fee (if attending as an Open Studies Student) and Upass fee (see note #1).
 Students aged 65 and over should contact the Registrar's Office and Student Services (ROSS).

-UNIVERSITY OF LETHBRIDGE 2011/12 ACADEMIC YEAR FEE SCHEDULE GRADUATE PROGRAMS
+UNIVERSITY OF LETHBRIDGE 2012/13 ACADEMIC YEAR FEE SCHEDULE GRADUATE PROGRAMS

-EFFECTIVE APRIL 1, 2011
+EFFECTIVE APRIL 1, 2012